Description of East Village London

 Formerly known as the Athletes Village, Olympic and Paralympic Village.

 During the Olympics 17,000 athletes lived here, and it has now been transformed into 2,818 homes.
 About half (1,439) are privately rented by Get Living London, while 1,379 are owned and managed by Triathlon Homes, which offers a mix of social rent, shared ownership and intermediate rents.
 2,000 more homes are planned.

-Buildings in the East Village:
+Buildings in the East Village in 2012:

 The communities that develop in the area after the Games are supported by new parks, open space, transport links, and community facilities including Chobham Academy - a world-class new education campus with 1,800 places for students aged 3-19.

 Olympic Games 2012 London

 The Olympic and Paralympic Village was built for London 2012 Olympic Games athletes and officials.
 Residential apartments for around 17,000 athletes and officials, along with shops, restaurants, medical, media and leisure facilities and large areas of open space.

 The Village also includes a 'Village Plaza' where athletes could meet with friends and family.
 The plan retained London's tradition of building homes around communal squares and courtyards, with water features accentuating the closeness of the River Lea.

 Athletes had an inspirational view over the Park.
 Every apartment provided comfortable accommodation and state-of-the-art communications facilities, including internet access and wireless networking.
 All the apartment blocks were fully accessible and equipped with modern lifts.

 Athletes had an easy access to the travel and leisure facilities of the adjacent Stratford City complex, and the High Speed 1 Javelin® shuttle service links the Village to central London in just seven minutes.